 The WP-VCD malware, named after the wp-vcd.php file has been creating quite a havoc in the WordPress space.
-Since its first detection by our security researchers more than a year ago, this malware has evolved and become more sophisticated.
+Since its first detection by our security threat intelligence team more than a year ago, this malware has evolved and become more sophisticated.
 Here’s our research about the evolution of this notorious malware and how to fix & prevent the wp-vcd malware infection on your website.

 Symptoms of the WP-VCD malware: